TheLindaProjectInc/Metrix/doc/build-unix.md

 The depends build system will automatically download and compile the static packages needed to complete a build of the Linda executables.

 In its simplest form it will download and compile the packages for the system host type its being run from.
 E.g. Linux x64
 The same depends system can be used to cross-compile binaries for other operating systems.
-See the [depends/README.md](../depends/README.md) doc for further instruction on this.
+See the [build-linux-crosscompile.md](build-linux-crosscompile.md) doc for full instruction on this.

 To build dependencies for the current arch+OS:

     cd Linda/depends
-    make
+    make NO_QT=1

 ### Compiling Lindad